The Latest on FA Research

 Funded in 2023

 The goal of Dr. Garcia-Escudero and Dr. Surrallés’ clinical trial is to examine the efficacy and safety of the drug Afatinib after it is administered to individuals with FA who have metastatic advanced squamous cell carcinoma (SCC) of the oral cavity region.
 Dr. Garcia-Escudero and Dr. Surrallés have created the final protocol for this clinical trial and have signed the agreement between the Afatinib manufacturer, Boehringer Ingelheim, to package and distribute Afatinib to the trial recruiting centers in Spain and Germany.
-They expect to initiate the trial this fall.
 This clinical trial is significant for individuals with FA because the first drugs could be developed to specifically treat FA head and neck squamous cell carcinoma (HNSCC), which would allow for individuals with FA to be treated for HNSCC without toxic medications and ultimately improve their quality of life.

 Fanconi Anemia Antibody Project and Fanconi Anemia Research Materials Program